dejlek/itl/README.md

   The size setting is preferred to the capacity.
 If the elements have a fixed size, then size and capacity can be used to pre-allocate buffers.
+- **string** - Represents a text sequence.
+A string has an optional integer size and capacity.
+If size is specified, it means that the string consists of the specified number of units for an implementation defined unit.
+Similarly, capacity represents the maximum number of units in the string.
+Size is preferred to capacity.
 - **record** - A record represents a potentially heterogeneous sequence of named values.
 A record is defined by a list of fields.
 Each field has a name, a type, and an optional flag indicating if the field is optional.
 The name of each field must be unique.
 - **union** - A union represents a value from a finite set of types.
-  A union has a discriminator type that is used to determine the actual type and a set of fields.
-A union field has a name, a type, a set of values corresponding to the discriminator type, and an optional flag indicating if the field is optional.
+  A union has a discriminator type that is used to determine the actual type and a non-empty set of fields.
+A union field has a name, a type, and a set of labels of the discriminator type.
 The name of each field must be unique.
-The pair-wise intersection of union field discriminator values must be disjoint.
-An empty set of discriminator values means that this field is the default.
+The pair-wise intersection of union field labels must be disjoint.
+An empty set of labels means that this field is the default.

 # Float Models